moody7alim/twitch-clone/README.md

 ## Languages and Technologies used
-+ React js for front-end, along with HTML, CSS, and Javascript
++ React.js for the front-end, along with HTML, CSS, and Javascript
 + JSON-Server as a back-end server
 + Node-Media-Server for uploading streams